Barthmossr/node-ts/docs/CONTRIBUTING.md

 ### Coverage Requirements

-- Aim for at least 80% code coverage
+- **100% coverage is required** for branches, functions, lines, and statements
-- Critical paths should have 100% coverage
+- Coverage reports are generated in multiple formats (text, lcov, html, json-summary)
-- Coverage reports are generated automatically in CI
+- CI will fail if coverage drops below 100%

 ## 👀 Code Review